 CCD's main campus is located on the Auraria Campus in downtown Denver.
 Auraria is the largest college campus in Colorado, where three separate higher education institutions enroll in excess of 40,000 students.
-The Community College of Denver, Metropolitan State University of Denver and the University of Colorado at Denver share classroom space and general services on the commuter campus.
-The University of Colorado Denver operates the Auraria Library with support from both Metro State and CCD.
+The Community College of Denver, Metropolitan State University of Denver and the University of Colorado at Denver share instructional and performance spaces and general services on the commuter campus.
+The University of Colorado Denver operates the Auraria Library with support from both Metropolitan State University of Denver and CCD.